JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ![Xcode General Screen]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-general.png') }})

 We need to disable the *Bitcode* feature in the project too.
-Kotlin/Native produces the fully native binaries, not the LLVM bitcode, so we need to navigate to the *Build Settings* tab and type `bitcode` into the search field.
+Kotlin/Native produces the fully native binaries, not the LLVM bitcode, so we need to navigate to the *Build Settings* tab, pick the *All* sub-tab below, and type `bitcode` into the search field.
 Select `No` for the *Enable Bitcode* option.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-bitcode.png') }})

 Now we need to explain to Xcode, where to look for frameworks.
 We need to add the *relative* path `$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
+Open the *Build Settings* tab again, pick the *All* sub-tab below, and type the *Framework Search Paths* into the search field to easily find the option.
 Xcode will then show the substituted path in the UI for it.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-search-path.png') }})